-Conference Room Pilots (CRP) are a great way to give end users hands-on time with a system or new software before it is fully developed.
-CRPs are often used in information system implementations, such as Manufacturing Execution Systems because it gives users an idea how the new software will work.
+Conference Room Pilots (CRPs) are a great way to give end users hands-on time with a system or new software before it is fully developed.
+CRPs are often used in information system implementations, such as Manufacturing Execution Systems because it gives users an idea of how the new software will work.
 This provides many benefits such as catching any missed requirements, including new people in the process, and preliminary testing.

 Conference Room Pilots should be held when end users need to “touch and feel” the system to understand it.
 It is easier to give feedback and let the developers know if a screen will work in real life if they can see an example.
 CRPs are also a good tool to use to help engage end users or outside team members.
 Information systems are not developed in a bubble.
 By showcasing the work in a CRP, any trouble areas are made transparent between teams, making them easier to fix.

 The implementation team understands that the system is still in development at the point of the pilot and test data may be the only data in the system.
 However “real life” data should be used to help the end users know what they are looking at and to help them confirm that the system will work for their needs.